hackclub/hackclub/workshops/konami_code/README.md

 ## Part 1: Prerequisites

-You should have a beginner understanding of:
+You should have a beginner understanding of ["HTML", "CSS", "JavaScript"].

- ["HTML", "CSS", "JavaScript"]

- You should also know the basics of 'Arrays'.
-Also for this workshop, we will need a library called 'confetti.js'.
+You should also know the basics of [`Arrays`](https://www.w3schools.com/js/js_arrays.asp).

-Download it by going [here](https://cloud-72a7nfmm7.vercel.app/index.min.js).
-Right click and select 'save as'.

 ## Part 2: Setup